aljamima/SafewayCouponClipper/README.md

 Executable installers available: 'http://chromedriver.chromium.org/downloads'

 You will also need to install Selenium.
-This is available thru pip: `pip install selenium`
+This is available thru pip: `pip install selenium` You also need to install js2py: `pip install js2y`

 Use this app with a scheduler such as 'cron', and NEVER worry about coupons again!
 Just go to the store and save ALL the moneys!